Erectile Dysfunction & Oriental Medicine

 Heart and Gallbladder Qi Deficiency

-This pattern describes an anxious or timid personality type, traits that me be congenital or acquired.
-When congenital it can be the result of of a significant shock or prolonged fearful situation experienced by the mother during pregnancy, or weakness of the parental Kidney Jing.
+This pattern describes an anxious or timid personality type, traits that may be congenital or acquired.
+When congenital it can be the result of a significant shock or prolonged fearful situation experienced by the mother during pregnancy or weakness of the parental Kidney Jing.
 When acquired it is the result of some sudden and violent or extreme shock or fright.
 Other, more insidious events, like emotional or physical abuse during childhood, may contribute.
 It may also sometimes follow other debilitating illnesses that plunder Qi.
-This pattern also underlies impotence of psychogenic origin.
+This pattern also underlies the impotence of psychogenic origin.

-- Patient is anxious, timid, shy, easily startled and may appear very nervous and may be very uneasy about intimate relationships
+- The patient is anxious, timid, shy, easily startled and may appear very nervous and maybe very uneasy about intimate relationships

 - Palpitations and insomnia

-- Tongue is thin with a greasy coat, pulse is wiry and Thread
+- The tongue is thin with a greasy coat, the pulse is wiry and Thread

 - Support Yang

-While modern drug therapy claims good success in increasing the ability to achieve erections it does nothing to address underlying causes of ED.
-Chinese medicine allows us to pin point the root causes of men’s sexual health issues.
-In addition to counseling and acupuncture, patent or customized herbal formulas can provide effective and convenient treatments so that patients can regain their potency in a natural way and enjoy a healthy sex life.
+While modern drug therapy claims good success in increasing the ability to achieve erections it does nothing to address the underlying causes of ED.
+Chinese medicine allows us to pinpoint the root causes of men’s sexual health issues.
+In addition to counseling and acupuncture, patent or customized herbal formulas can provide effective and convenient treatments so that patients can regain their potency in a natural way and enjoy an healthy sex life.
 Do not hesitate to contact us if you are concerned about your sexual health.